edgedb/easy-edgedb/chapter18/index.md

 (There was also a _halfpenny_ that was half of one pence, but let's not get into that much detail in our game.)

 Fortunately, even in this case we can default to the smallest unit of money when it comes to things like buying and selling.
 By using the smallest unit of currency possible, we can do all calculations with integers instead of floats.
-For example, if a `Person` object with 5 pounds, 3 shillings and 5 pence wants to buy something that costs 1 shilling and 15 pence, the buyer has:
+For example, if a `Person` object with 5 pounds, 3 shillings and 5 pence wants to buy something that costs 1 shilling and 15 pence, we can calculate how much money the buyer has in pence:

-- 5 pounds * 240 = 1200 pence
+- 5 pounds, which equals 5 * 240 = 1200 pence,
-- 3 shillings * 3 = 60 pence
+- 3 shillings, which equals 3 * 20 = 60 pence,
-- 5 pence
+- 5 pence.

 Which makes a total of 1265 pence for the buyer minus the item that costs 75 pence (3 shillings * 20, plus 15 pence).
 And since shopkeepers like to have small currencies (so they can give people change) and people like to have large currencies (so they aren't weighed down with too many coins), you can always subtract pence first, then shillings, and finally pounds when making a purchase.